A Lifelong Commitment

 Giving Our GSPs the Best Future Possible

-At TTR GSP TopDog Kennel, our responsibility to the dogs we breed doesn’t end when they leave our care—it’s a lifelong promise.
+At the Tipsy Rabbit GSP TopDog Kennel, our responsibility to the dogs we breed doesn’t end when they leave our care—it’s a lifelong promise.
 Every puppy we bring into the world is a part of our extended family, and no matter the circumstances, we will always welcome one of our dogs back if their home can no longer provide for them.

 This isn’t just a policy—it’s a commitment driven by our love for this breed and the deep bond we share with every pup we raise.